 What sets this program apart?
 Students and alumni are matched based on professional development skills that the student has a desire to learn and the alumnus/a has the expertise to teach.
 Whether it is networking, resume review or how to nail that next interview, this program is designed to be a meaningful experience that helps you develop and hone marketable skills.

-The 1969 Club Mentorship Program is open to all students and alumni.
+The 1969 Club Mentorship Program is facilitated by the UCF Black Alumni Community and open to all students and alumni.

 The purpose of this program is to connect current students with alumni mentors who share similar academic backgrounds, professional interests and career fields.
 Alumni mentors act as advisors, share professional experiences, provide new perspectives/insight into the industry, share knowledge about career advancement and assist in the building and enhancement of their mentee’s individual skill set.

-As Central Florida’s top provider of business talent, we strive to ensure each of our students can ‘get to the one’ in their chosen industries.
-Become a mentor with the College of Business and help shape the next generation of business leaders.
-By sharing your expertise and experience, you will foster innovative thinking, risk taking and cross-disciplinary collaboration.
-Join us in our mission to transform business education, prepare students for dynamic careers and contribute to the vibrant, forward-thinking culture of UCF’s College of Business.
-Your guidance can be the key to unlocking their potential in a rapidly evolving world.
+As Central Florida’s top provider of business talent, we strive to help students ‘get to the one’ in their careers.
+Become a mentor with UCF’s Barry S. Miller College of Business and help shape the next generation of business leaders.
+By sharing your expertise and experience, you will help foster innovative thinking, problem solving, risk taking and cross-disciplinary collaboration.
+Join us in our mission to transform business education and prepare students for dynamic and successful careers.
+Your guidance can be the key to unlocking their potential.

 Embodying the spirit of “Knights helping Knights,” the CCIE Alumni Mentorship Program empowers alumni to share their extensive professional and personal experiences with current UCF CCIE students.
 These invaluable connections not only prepare our students for successful futures but also create a lasting impact on our campus community.
-With expertise in diverse fields such as criminal justice, education, global health management and informatics, legal studies, and public administration, our alumni offer new perspectives, industry insights, and valuable skills to their mentees.
+With expertise in diverse fields such as criminal justice, education, interdisciplinary, legal studies, and public administration, our alumni offer new perspectives, industry insights, and valuable skills to their mentees.

 The College of Sciences, UCF’s largest college, offers a diverse array of mentors.
 This program fosters critical thinking and prepares students for post-graduation success across all majors and disciplines of the sciences, aiding students as they plan for careers, graduate or professional programs.